Head of Department: Mrs S Hawkins-Brown

 Enrichment and Links:

 The Dance Department is an integral part of the increasingly cross-collaborative nature of the Performing Arts Faculty, including recent projects with Science, Music, Drama and Dance students.
 These culminate in large-scale productions performed in venues across Bath.
-Core dance groups, chosen by audition, perform in all whole school and Key Stage 3 productions.
+Core dance groups, chosen by audition, perform in all school productions.

 Dance is a valuable part of the outreach to the community, having led projects recently with The Goldies, Threeways School and our partner primary schools.